Chaitalykundu/Web-Development/01-HTML/1-Basics/02-Tags/theory.md

 # Tags

-- Tags are like keywords, which defines that how browser will format and display the contents.
+- Tags are like keywords, which define how browsers will format and display the contents.

-- Tags have pre-defined meaning to the browsers.
+- Tags have pre-defined meanings to the browsers.

-- Every tag in HTML perform different tasks.
+- Every tag in HTML performs different tasks.

 - HTML Tags are always written in lowercase letters.
 Though HTML is Not Case Sensitive. `<p>` and `<P>` are same

 - They are usually enclosed in angle brackets `<` & `>`

 - Tags with an opening and closing can have any number of tags within themselves.
-Means nested tags are also supported.
+This means nested tags are also supported.

 &nbsp;

 &nbsp;

-# Types of tag
+# Types of tags

-There are two types of tags in HTML
+There are **two** types of tags in HTML

 1. Container tag
 2. Empty Tag